 Leo the Lion roared and jumped toward Green Lantern’s hovering form.
 Always I get the yellow ones! he thought wryly.
 He saw the construct’s claws and fangs, and he brought up the floor to block his attack, wrapping it around the struggling lion man, then connecting with a right cross.
 “I’d be lion if I said I took you too seriously!” he quipped.

 Zatanna spoke hurriedly and danced aside as Scorpio’s lethal stinger missed her leg.
 “Gnits flesrouy!” she cried.
-At her magical command, he connected with his own body and shut down like a broken toy.
+At her magical command with words spoken backwards, he connected with his own body and shut down like a broken toy.

 Green Lantern called out, “Zee!
 Can you create a blackout?”